ProcedureKit/ProcedureKit/Documentation/Guides/Basic Features/Result Injection.md

 ## Asynchronous input

-When the requirements needed for a procedure are not available when the instance is created, it will must be injected sometime later - but _before the procedure executes_.
+When the requirements needed for a procedure are not available when the instance is created, it must be injected sometime later - but _before the procedure executes_.

 Consider a `DataProcessing` procedure class.
 Its job is to process `Data`, which we refer to as its _input_.
 However, lets assume that the data in question must be retrieved from storage, or the network.
 For this, there is a `DataFetch` procedure.
 In this context, the `Data` is its _output_.